 Graphic from Buyerology

-We make buying decisions based on emotion: how we feel about the company, how we feel about the product, how we feel about the price, etc. Studies have found that 71% of B2B purchasing decisions are based more on personal value (how the product makes you feel) rather than on business impact.
+As consumers, we make buying decisions based on emotion: how we feel about the company, how we feel about the product, how we feel about the price, etc. Studies have found that 71% of B2B purchasing decisions are based more on personal value (how the product makes you feel) rather than on business impact.

 Furthermore, the next generation is stepping up into the roles of the buyer, the executive, the engineer, and even the talent you want to hire.
 To reach those targets and speak their language, you need to switch gears in your approach.
-At the very least, you shouldn't seem like you've been in a coma for the last twenty years.